 Extended Credit Call for Courses

-By working through the School of Extended & Lifelong Learning, community providers of education can offer university credit if their course meets UM's standards for academic rigor and the course is taught by an instructor with the appropriate credentials.
+By working through UM Extended Credit, community providers of education can offer university credit if their course meets UM's standards for academic rigor and the course is taught by an instructor with the appropriate credentials.

 We are pleased to work with sponsoring organizations to help them offer courses in Fall, Spring, and Summer semesters.
-SELL helps to facilitate the approval of credit for sponsored courses by reviewing course proposals for credit criteria and gaining approval from department chairs, deans, and the graduate school.
-Once credit is approved, students a) register with and pay a course fee directly to the sponsoring agency, and b) enroll for credit and pay a credit recording fee ($155/course) to SELL.
-SELL manually processes student enrollments and enters grades, which appear on a UM transcript under a Continuing Ed term.
+We help facilitate the approval of credit for sponsored courses by reviewing course proposals for credit criteria and gaining approval from department chairs, deans, and the graduate school.
+Once credit is approved, students a) register with and pay a course fee directly to the sponsoring agency, and b) enroll for credit and pay a credit recording fee ($155/course) to UM Extended Credit.
+We manually process student enrollments and enters grades, which appear on a UM transcript under an Extended Semester.

 Sponsored courses expand UM’s ability to offer unique learning opportunities with a wide range of topics and experiences.
 The most common sponsored offerings are field/experiential courses, continuing training for educators, and international travel courses.
 Courses begin and end throughout each semester, and course length varies from a long weekend to several months.